cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/date-and-time-types-and-functions/modify-date-and-time-values.md

 ## SWITCHOFFSET <a href="#switchoffset-transact-sql" id="switchoffset-transact-sql"></a>

-The SWITCHOFFSEET function returns a **datetimeoffset** value that is changed from the stored time zone offset to a specified new time zone offset.
+The SWITCHOFFSEET function returns a **datetimeoffset** value that's changed from the stored time zone offset to a specified new time zone offset.

 {% hint style="warning" %}
 This function isn't currently supported in PostgreSQL deployments of the Cinchy platform.
 Please check back at a later time.